These 25 Balcony Ideas Prove This Often-Overlooked Space Is Worth Decorating

 For most people, apartment living doesn’t exactly come with outdoor space for luxuries like a swimming pool.
 But if your space comes with a balcony or patio, rejoice!
 You’ve got your own little slice of the great outdoors to customize exactly how you’d like.
+From finding the perfect mood lighting to creating your own balcony garden, there are countless ways to make any outdoor space your own.
 A little attention to detail (and of course, our expert styling tips!) can turn a small, drab balcony into your very own outdoor oasis.

 Tips for Decorating a Balcony